Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Precision of Left-Inverse-Penalized ERM

 where $c>0$ is a universal constant. \end{theorem}

-\begin{remark} If we assume that the oracle generator $g^*$ appearing in assumption \AssA{L^*}{\sigma^*} has a left-inverse that is $L_{\mathcal{H}}$-Lipschitz continuous, the penalty term in the risk bound provided by \Cref{thm:upper} vanishes.
-Consequently, the upper bound becomes $5\sigma^* + {cL^*\sqrt{d}\,}{n^{-1/d}}$.
-As proven in \citep{schreuder_brunel_dalalyan_2021}, this upper bound is minimax-rate-optimal.
+\begin{remark} If we assume that the oracle $g^*$ appearing in \AssA{L^*}{\sigma^*} has a left-inverse that is $L_{\mathcal{H}}$-Lipschitz-continuous, the upper bound provided by \Cref{thm:upper} becomes $5\sigma^* + {cL^*\sqrt{d}\,}{n^{-1/d}}$.
+As proven in \citep{schreuder_brunel_dalalyan_2021,tang2022minimax}, this upper bound is minimax-rate-optimal.
 Notably, the ambient dimension does not appear in the upper bound. \end{remark}

-\begin{remark} One may inquire whether the assumption $d>2$ is necessary for the result to hold true, and what happens for $d\in\{1,2\}$.
-However, it is worth noting that this assumption is not essential for obtaining a similar upper bound as (\ref{eq:upper}).
-In the cases of $d=1$ and $d=2$, the expression in question undergoes some modifications.
-Specifically, for $d=1$, the denominator becomes $n^{1/2}$, while for $d=2$, an additional $\log n$ factor appears in the numerator.
-These results can be readily derived by combining our proof---presented below---with the corresponding approximation bounds for the uniform distribution in $\wass_1$ distance, accommodating the cases of $d=1$ and $d=2$. \end{remark}
+\begin{remark} The assumption $d>2$ is not crucial for deriving an upper bound similar to (\ref{eq:upper}).
+In case of $d\in\{1,2\}$, slight modifications occur in the last term: for $d=1$, the denominator becomes $n^{1/2}$, and for $d=2$, an additional $\log n$ factor appears in the numerator.
+These adjustments are derived by combining our proof, detailed in \Cref{appA:1}, with the corresponding approximation bounds for the uniform distribution in $\wass_1$ distance, addressing the cases of $d\in\{1,2\}$. \end{remark}

+\begin{remark} When the true distribution $P^*$ exhibits low sample diversity, \ref{LIPERMe} struggles to provide a precise approximation.
+In this scenario, the upper bound in \Cref{thm:upper} tends to be large, as indicated by the constant $\sigma^*$. \end{remark}